troysurrett/360fly_toolchain/README.md

 I did not develop a map and a script for all the resolutions that 360Fly Director has.
 I only need the big one.

 There are random, rambling notes in here that I made to preserve my sanity while I figured this out.
 I know nothing about video processing.

-I believe the bitrate setting (`-b:v 250000k`) is way too high and inflating the filesize of the output unnecessarily.
-At some point I'll get around to figuring out what the right number is.